 The Vanderbilt Eye Institute recognizes the critical need for exposure to research in shaping physician development, so our residency program requires active participation in research for the second and third years of training.
 This program is administered by our faculty with the guidance of the Resident Research Committee chaired by Dr. Tonia Rex, PhD, Director of Resident Research.
+Starting in 2019, Dr. Milam Brantley will be spearheading resident research.
 The committee provides guidance to the residents in the administration, design, execution and presentation of their research projects.
 The breadth of our faculty provides for a wide array of projects, including bench, clinical, translational and epidemiological science.
 Case reports and reviews of the literature are important aspects of resident training, but not appropriate for the formal research requirement.

 Association for Research in Vision and Ophthalmology (ARVO)

 Residents who have made substantial progress in completing a research project are encouraged to present their results at the annual meeting of the Association for Research in Vision and Ophthalmology (ARVO: http://www.arvo.org).
 Residents whose research is accepted for presentation at ARVO will be provided time and support to attend the meeting.